Financially reviewed by Patrick Flood, CFA.

 Asset Allocation in Retirement

 Growth becomes less important near, at, and in retirement in favor of capital preservation.
 This means minimizing portfolio volatility and risk, such as with the All Weather Portfolio.
-This is why diversifiers like bonds become more necessary at the end of one’s investing horizon, providing stability and downside protection.
-Retirees also shouldn’t shy away from risk factor diversification.
+This is why diversifiers like bonds become more necessary at the end of one's investing horizon, providing stability and downside protection.
+Retirees also shouldn't shy away from risk factor diversification.
+Creating a balanced mix of different assets is the best method of de-risking the portfolio.

-The shorter one’s time horizon, the more important diversification becomes.
+The shorter one's time horizon is, the more important diversification becomes.
 This has just as much to do with preserving your wealth as it does with a type of risk called sequence risk.
-Sequence risk refers to the risk of the timing of withdrawals hurting a portfolio’s returns, which is why decreasing the portfolio’s potential variability of annual returns is important in retirement.
+Sequence risk refers to the risk of the timing of withdrawals hurting a portfolio's returns, which is why decreasing the portfolio's potential variability of annual returns is important in retirement.
 The greater the volatility of the investment, the greater the sequence risk for the portfolio.

 The expected average annualized return of your investment portfolio is not going to happen every single year.
 The order of annualized returns doesn’t matter during the accumulation phase, so sequence risk isn’t really an issue for young investors, as they have decades to accumulate wealth and they’re typically not making any withdrawals during that phase.
 That is, young investors can afford to have bad years – and even strings of consecutively bad years – from which their portfolio can later recover.

-Retirees don’t have this luxury of waiting, as expenses are constantly happening every month of every year in retirement.
-During retirement, you can’t recover money you have spent, so a bear market for a retiree in 100% stocks, for example, could be disastrous for the rest of their retirement, as they’ll still need to make those withdrawals to cover expenses during the market downturn that won’t be replenished by any new deposits.
 Sequence risk is why many people initially planning to retire during the Global Financial Crisis of 2008 had to continue working for a few more years.
 This sort of timing is out of the control of the investor, but a good retirement plan and subsequent asset allocation will reduce the potential negative impact of this sequence risk.
 Investors can also mitigate the effects of sequence risk by saving more than they think they need for retirement, and then trying to withdraw comparatively less money during poor performance years.

 I delved into the details of sequence risk more here.